SadushaNadeesh/Ramping-up-with-Krish/README.md

 Day 07: Create a web app using Angular and nestJs to implement callback,promises and async functions.
 2021-06-07.

+Day 08: Create a web app for a pet-clinic using Angular, nestJs.
+2021-06-15.

 Fundamentals of the JavaScript, Angular, NgRX etc.